Welcome to today's edition of the Rush 24-7 podcast.

 Secretary Rumsfeld's a huge fan.

-Front Row Center, Supreme Court Justice Clarence Thomas.
+Front row center, Supreme Court Justice Clarence Thomas.

-On stage, Homeland Security Secretary, Michael Chertoff.
+On stage, Homeland Security Secretary Michael Cherdoff.

-Why has the show been so embraced, especially by conservatives?
+Amidst the fawning burned a big question: Why has the show been so embraced, especially by conservatives?

 I can take it from my character's point of view.

-He doesn't want it to happen, but if you need that information to find out where the nuke is hidden, you get it.
+But if you need that information to find out where the nuke is hidden, you get it.

 And morality be down.